jeremy-rifkin/libassert/README.md

    - If static linking, additionally link with dbghelp (`-ldbghelp`) on windows or lib dl (`-ldl`) on linux.

+## Replacing &lt;cassert&gt;

+With `-DASSERT_LOWERCASE` this library can be used as a drop-in replacement for `<cassert>` but it is important to be aware of two things:

+- `assert(expr);` will still evaluate `expr` under `-DNDEBUG`.
+Side effects will still be present, though there probably should not be any side effects.
+If there are no side effects `expr` should be optimized away, at the very least during LTO.
+- Defining `assert` is [technically not allowed][16.4.5.3.3] by the standard but thi should not be an issues on any sane compiler.

 ## Comparison With Other Languages

 Even when standard libraries provide constructs like `assert_eq` they don't always do a good job of